Arksine/moonraker/docs/web_api.md

     "id": 4654
 }
 ```
+!!! note
-**Note: A `null` value will fetch all available attributes for its key.
+    A `null` value will fetch all available attributes for its key.

 Returns: